r3id/r3id_app/_posts/2016-10-24-an-overview-of-bourbon.md

 ```

 ## Conclusion
-I really, really like Bourbon, mainly due to it’s “just enough” approach.
-Bourbon gives you more than sufficient to create most of a site's styling quickly but also allows you to go a step further by providing the freedom to customise and add styles to it without becoming a pain to manage.
+[Bourbon](http://bourbon.io) gives you more than enough to create a great base for a site's styling, and quickly too.
+But the best thing about [Bourbon's](http://bourbon.io) approach it that it also allows you to go a step further and provides the freedom you need to customise and add styles to it without becoming a pain to maintain.

-With the addition of Neat, Bitters and Refills thoughtbot’s [Bourbon](http://bourbon.io) should seriously be in the running for your next project.
+Throw in the addition of Neat, Bitters and Refills, and you start to see why thoughtbot’s [Bourbon](http://bourbon.io) should seriously be in the running for your next project.